 The owners of these earlier works will sit on them until the hype and number of artworks for sale dies down.

-The result is a plethora of B grade artworks from an A grade artist flooding the marketplace at the same time and you have a bunch of new buyers of that artist sitting there waiting for the price to rise and it never comes.
+The result is a plethora of B grade aboriginal artworks from an A grade aboriginal artists flooding the marketplace at the same time and you have a bunch of new buyers of that artist sitting there waiting for the price to rise and it never comes.

-Sometimes the artists reputation can be irreversibly damaged but most times everything returns to normal within a couple of years.
+Sometimes the indigenous Australian artists reputation can be irreversibly damaged but most times everything returns to normal within a couple of years.

 So always be wary of buying based on name alone.
 If the artist has a great reputation and you’re seeing an artwork for sale way below the odds, make sure you do your homework on it because if it sounds to good to be true…..you know the rest!